 You know that feeling when you’re in the passenger seat.
 Your eyelids begin to sink, sleep takes over, your head drops, and then suddenly you’re awake again — but not for long, because that happens eight more times.
 You decide to lean up against the seatbelt, and window and if you aren’t woken by the vibration of the pavement channeling through the glass and into your skull, you’re sure to wake up with a nice crick in the neck.
 Just do yourself a favor and bring a compressible pillow that’s actually comfortable, too.

 You should always have a solid blanket stored in your car.
-Rumpl’s Super Fleece is incredibly cozy and has a water-repelling DWR knit top and an anti-microbial fleece bottom.
-It’s perfect for the tent, or for laying down the seats and crashing in the back.
-Or for when a mouse gets stuck in your heater, rendering it useless due to the odor that blows through, and you just need to keep warm.
-(That happens more frequently than you might think.)
+Rumpl’s Original Puffy is incredibly cozy and has a water-repelling and abrasion-resistant nylon outer shell.
+It’s perfect for the tent and for laying down the seats and crashing in the back.
+(Or for when a mouse gets stuck in your heater, rendering it useless due to the odor that blows through, and you just need to keep warm — yes, this happens.)

 Saxx Quest 2.0 Boxers